 Organizational goals are means to guide the employees and the whole organization’s efforts.
 It tells every organizational member where the organization is heading and how it is going to achieve the desired outcome.

 Setting an organizational goal is the primary task of a business by which every other activity is designed.
-Setting an effective goal is necessary task managers have to accept.
+Setting an effective goal is a necessary task managers have to accept.
 The goal should be acceptable to all members and it should act as a motivation and inspiration for people associated with it.

 The organizational goals may be different based on the business’s nature and type.
 As such, for business organizations, the goal is to profit optimization whereas for service or government organizations the goal is to achieve social welfare.